llvm/llvm-project/libcxx/docs/BuildingLibcxx.rst

 line above.
 This will instruct ``check-cxx`` to use the right target triple when invoking ``clang++``.

-Also note that if not building in Release mode, a failed assert in the tests pops up a blocking dialog box, making it hard to run a larger number of tests.

 CMake + ninja (MinGW)
 ---------------------